 Guys.
 We can do this.
 We can lift each other up, be vulnerable and share our experiences and our successes and learn from our failures.
 This world is a community, let’s build up a supportive and engaged world and community together.

 Should you be so inspired or motivated, and want to contribute directly to my future this is my ABLE account.
 An ABLE account is an investment account for people with disabilities that allows withdrawals only for disability related expenses.
-For the first time ever, people with disabilities are allowed to save without losing their medical benefits!
+For the first time ever, people with disabilities are allowed to invest in their future without costing their present!
 It’s amazing!